Buying property in the UAE?

 Are homes overpriced versus rents or versus incomes in the UAE as of 2026?

-Finally please note that you will have all the indicators you need in our property pack covering the real estate market in the UAE.
+Finally please note that you will have all the indicators you need in our property pack covering the real estate market in The United Arab Emirates.

 Are home prices above the long-term average in the UAE as of 2026?